isabella232/help-7/gitbook/superquery/git-integrations/add-commit-messages.md

 Git commit messages give you and your team more context around the changes that were made, in superQuery's case, to your query.

-Once you've connected your Github repo to superQuery, you can start committing queries to Github and add messages to them.
+Once you've connected your GitHub repository to superQuery, you can start committing queries to GitHub and add messages to them.

 Let's see how this is all done in three easy steps.